Sterniii3/drugdevelopR/validation/test_cases/01_BasicSettingTestCases.md

 ### 01.06 (shows that req.
 01.04 is met):  {-}
 Use the function `optimal_tte()`.
 Supply the same input values as in test case 01.01 to the function except for the following changes and additions: Set the weight for the prior distribution to be 0.6 and use the option to skip phase II.
-Verify that the function calculates an optimal sample size of 824 [TODO: In Phase II or total?], an expected utility of 1706 and an optimal threshold value of 0.76 as suggested by Stella Erdmann [2].
+Verify that the function calculates an optimal sample size of 824 [TODO: In most other test cases, I expect you to mean optimal size in phase II.
+Here, you probably mean optimal size in phase III, as phase II is skipped.], an expected utility of 1706 and an optimal threshold value of 0.76 [TODO: Two questions.
+1.)
+What is the meaning of the threshold value HRgo in this case?
+2.)
+The threshold value HRgo is always Inf for skipII, but instead, there is an additional threshold value HR, which does not normally appear in the results list.
+What is the meaning of this additional threshold value?
+Is this an error-- should it be HRgo instead?] as suggested by Stella Erdmann [2].

 ### 01.07 (shows that req.
 01.07 is met):  {-}
 Use the function `optimal_tte()`.
 Supply the same input values as in test case 01.01 to the function except for the following changes and additions: Set the weight for the prior distribution to be 0.6 and use the option to model different population structures and set the parameter $\gamma$ to 0.025.
-Verify that the function calculates an optimal sample size of 310, an expected utility of 1207 and an optimal threshold value of 0.86 as suggested by Stella Erdmann [2].
+Verify that the function calculates an optimal sample size of 310 [TODO: In Phase II or total?], an expected utility of 1207 and an optimal threshold value of 0.86 as suggested by Stella Erdmann [2].

 ### 01.08 (shows that req.
 01.02, 01.05 and 01.12 are met):  {-}
 Use the function ` optimal_binary()`.
 Supply the following input values to the function:

   * a significance level of 0.025,
   * a power of 0.9, i.e. $\beta$ of 0.1,
-  * assumed true treatment effects of p0=0.6, p1=0.5, p2= 0.3,
+  * assumed true treatment effects of p0 = 0.6, p1 = 0.5, p2 = 0.3,
   * the optimization region of all even numbers {10, 12, …, 500} for the number of participants in phase II,
   * the optimization region {-log(0.95), -log(0.94),…, -log(0.70)} for the threshold values,
   * boundaries of 1, 0.95 and 0.85 for the effect size categories small, medium and large,